How Many Pins Are There In Bowling? Everything You Need To Know

 As the name suggests, five-pin bowling is another variation of ten-pin bowling, except with only five pins!

-This is a Canadian version of the game that features five pins situated in a V-shape formation.
+This is a Canadian version of the game with five pins in a V-shape formation.

-These pins are smaller than the nine-pins and ten-pins, and they are knocked with a smaller ball without holes.
+These pins are smaller than the nine-pins and ten-pins and are knocked down with a smaller ball without holes.

 Interestingly, the rules of five-pin bowling are slightly different from ten-pin and nine-pin bowling.